A locking-free mixed virtual element discretization for the two dimensional elasticity eigenvalue problem: Numerical experiments

 \section{Numerical experiments}

-This section is devoted to perform several numerical experiments to analyze the behavior of the scheme in different geometries and physical configurations.
-We have performed the computational tests with a MATLAB code, using different meshes like the ones presented in Figure \ref{FIG:Meshes}.
-The eigenvalue problem is solved with the command \texttt{eigs}.
+Given all the previous theoretical results, now the task is to validate the proposed mixed numerical method.
+In this we report a number of numerical experiments to analyze the performance of the numerical scheme on different geometries and physical configurations.
+The tests that we present were performed with a MATLAB code, using different polygonal meshes like the ones presented in Figure \ref{FIG:Meshes}.
+Let us precise that the eigenvalue problem that we solve is of the form $\mathbf{A}\mathbf{x}_h=\kappa_h\mathbf{B}\mathbf{x}_h$, where the discrete eigenvalues $\kappa_h$ are obtained with the command \texttt{eigs}.
+The plots of the different eigenfunctions that we present were also obtained with the visual tools of Matlab.

-For the numerical schemes, we have used the lowest order of approximation $k=0$.
-The order of convergence that we present in the forthcoming tables were obtained with a least-square fitting of the form
+For the numerical scheme, we have implemented the lowest order of approximation $k=0$.
+Let us define $\omega_h:=\sqrt{\kappa_h}$ as the frequency computed with our numerical method.
+The order of convergence for the frequencies that we present in the forthcoming tables were obtained with a least-square fitting of the form